Go to Reviews.org AU Edition

 - Select Basic Settings.

 - Select Apply to save changes.

-Long story short, if everything is plugged into your modem correctly, and the internet isn’t down in your area, your internet should work reliably.
+Long story short, if you have double-checked that everything is plugged into your modem correctly, and the internet isn’t down in your area, your internet should work reliably.

 Want to speed up your internet connection?